 HORTUS

-The Hortus office building in Allschwil, designed by Herzog & de Meuron Architects and the engineers of ZPF, is being realised by us using wood and natural materials.
+The Hortus office building in Allschwil, designed by Herzog & de Meuron Architects and the engineers of ZPF, is implemented by Blumer Lehmann in timber element construction using natural materials.
 As a pioneer in ecological construction projects, the owner SENN strives to set new standards.
-The building is expected to generate a surplus energy on 10,000 m2 of usable space and to compensate for the grey energy of the building after 30 years.
-By using local materials such as soil and wood for wood-clay composite ceilings, as well as recycled paper for the facade and maximising the use of photovoltaics, the aim is to create a climate-friendly building.
+The building is expected to generate a surplus energy on 10,000 m2 of usable space and to compensate for the grey energy of the building after thirty years.
+By using local materials such as wood and soil for wood-clay composite ceilings, as well as recycled paper for the facade and maximising the use of photovoltaics, the aim is to create a climate-friendly building.